 Orlando International Airport (OIA) Connector Refresh Study: This study area includes OIA, Medical City at Lake Nona, International Drive, the Florida Mall, the Orange County Convention Center and various theme parks.
 Future steps include local agency approval of preferred alignments and technology.
 For more information, see the OIA Refresh Alternatives Analysis final report.

 US 441 Viable Alternatives Study: This final report was completed in January 2015 and determined that the best transit technology to serve the corridor was improved local bus service.
 The study area ran from Eustis and Tavares in Lake County through northwest Orange County and the City of Apopka, ending at LYNX Central Station in Downtown Orlando with a connection to the SunRail corridor.
 For more information, see the US 441 Alternatives Analysis final report.

 SR 50/UCF Connector Alternatives Analysis: This study was completed in October 2015 and determined that the best transit technology to serve the corridor was mixed traffic bus rapid transit.
 The study area includes the State Road 50 corridor from the University of Central Florida to the western Orange County Line.
 For more information, view the SR 50 Alternatives Analysis final report.

 US 192 Bus Rapid Transit: The US 192 corridor serves critical points of interest in Osceola County.
 The proposed US 192 Bus Rapid Transit (BRT) route will connect the West 192 Business District, Walt Disney World, and downtown Kissimmee.
 The 20-mile route will improve accessibility for the thousands of residents and visitors who travel in the area daily.
-The project is expected to enter into project development with the Federal Transit Administration in mid-2017.
+For more information, view the US 192 Alternatives Analysis final report.